Quickstart

 Create a vault

-To create a vault, choose your platform and run the corresponding command.
+Choose your platform and run the corresponding command.

 - Windows